Let's create an account on usajobs.gov and sign in.

 In the field for "position", enter the company you worked for and the dates.
 These dates do not have to be chronological.
 Perhaps you had several consulting jobs at the same time.

-Here is an example of the three different types of entries:
+Here is an example of the how to enter three different types of work history into the USAJobs Resume Builder:

 Work History Example 1: